Nyholm/next-faker/README.md

 }
 ```

-Some "core features" in 1.0 like Doctrine support should be moved to an extension,
+Some "core features" in 1.0 like Doctrine support could be moved to an extension,
 and it will probably live in its own package.

-A suggestion about what extensions should be in the core package can be found
+A suggestion about what extensions could be in the core package can be found
 in [providers.md](./PROVIDERS.md).

 ## Packages

-There should be a `fakerphp/faker` "core" package with one English US Provider.
+There could be a `fakerphp/faker` "core" package with one English US Provider.
 That way we know that Faker will work "out of the box".

 Other languages are split into separate packages like;